How to Mount Monitors for Optimal Viewing

 How do I choose the right monitor mount?

-Choose a monitor mount based on your workspace, monitor size, and desired level of adjustability.
-Ensure the mount is compatible with your monitor's VESA pattern and weight.
+Choose a monitor mount based on your workspace layout, monitor size, and preferred range of movement.
+Verify that the mount supports your monitor’s VESA mounting pattern and weight capacity.

 Are ceiling-mounted monitor mounts practical?